theobald-software/theobald-software.github.io/content/_en/board-connector/introduction/installation-and-update.md

 {: .box-warning}
 **Warning!
 Data loss:**
 System updates or changes can restrict software functionalities and this may lead to data loss.
-Create a backup of the directory: `C:\Program Files\BoardConnector\config` at regular intervals.
+Create a backup of the directory: `C:\Program Files\BOARD Connector\config` at regular intervals.

 All settings for extractions, sources, etc. are stored in the subdirectory *config*.